albacoto/ALBACOTO_GWAS.github.io/README.md

 This command will create the file GWA-data.het, in which the third column denotes the observed number of homozygous genotypes [O(Hom)] and the fifth column denotes the number of non-missing genotypes [N(NM)] per individual.

-We than open R to create a plot in which the observed heterozygosity rate per individual is plotted on the x axis and the proportion of missing SNPs per individuals is plotted on the y axis.
+We then open R to create a plot in which the observed heterozygosity rate per individual is plotted on the x axis and the proportion of missing SNPs per individuals is plotted on the y axis.
 To calculate the observed heterozygosity rate per individual we should do it using the formula: Het = (N(NM) − O(Hom))/N(NM).

 Note: To be able to charge the file .imiss and .het in R we need to have it in our own computer, we obtain it from the cluster like this:
 ```sh